Aimm Brief Details

 Cameras are used when necessary.
 Click above for a Demonstration of Aimm in use.

-There are two Aimm systems, to suit different types of Airfield or Airport...
+There are three Aimm versions, to suit different types of Airfield or Airport...

 (1) AIMM-LITE is designed for smaller airfields/airports that do NOT charge landing fees individually, but work off